 After each clue is read aloud, you may choose to have a student explain his or her strategy for finding the answer.
 During this explanation time, other students’ understanding may be reinforced by hearing their own strategy explained or by being introduced to a new strategy of finding the answer.
 Alternatively, errors in their understanding may be revealed if their answer disagrees with the explanation.

 For clues that are especially difficult, you might want to ask students to report their answers before discussing.
 If many students indicate an incorrect answer, have them discuss the clue with a classmate, and then poll the students again.
 This will often result in many students recognizing their error, and class consensus on the correct answer typically occurs.

 When a student covers the numbers in the correct predetermined fashion, the student shouts, “Bingo!”
 He or she is the winner of the game, if all of the covered numbers are verified.
 (Check the numbers by having the student tell you which numbers he or she covered, and check to make sure that clues for all of those numbers have been called.)

-Variations of the game are listed in the Extensions section.
+Variations of the game are listed in the Assessments and Extensions tab.

 Questions for Students

 Questions to ask students will vary for each clue card, but you should always ask students to explain their answers.
 Some questions to get at their thinking follow: